HL7-DaVinci/CRD/SetupGuideForMacOS.md

 #### Install AdoptOpenJDK11

 > Important note: **Do not skip** these steps, **even if you already have AdoptOpenJDK11 installed on your Mac**, as they will make your life easier when you need to update and/or switch your Mac's default Java version down the line.
+> In this guide, the steps to install AdoptOpenJDK11 are given using sdkman.
+You can feel free to use other package management tools.

 1. Install [sdkman](https://sdkman.io/), a MacOS-native tool for package management.
 2. Using sdkman, install **AdoptOpenJDK (version 11)** for MacOS.
 We **do not recommend** using the Oracle JDK as Oracle's license for its JDK is more restrictive.